The Libyan Fertiliser Company is located at Marsa el Brega, on the Mediterranean coast, about 700 kilometers east of the Libyan capital Tripoli.

 Highly Skilled Employees

-Lifeco employs about 1,200 people at its Marsa el Brega production complex.
+LIFECO employs about 1000 people at its Marsa el Brega production complex.
 The vast experience of the employees constitutes a major asset for the company.
-The Lifeco staff, who have mainly been recruited & transferred from corresponding positions at SOC, possess an intimate know-ledge & significant experience of ammonia and urea production.
+The LIFECO staff, who have mainly been recruited & transferred from corresponding positions at SOC, possess an intimate know-ledge & significant experience of ammonia and urea production.

-Lifeco will build its future on the strong industrial culture, know-how and experience of the staff at Marsa el Brega.
-The management’s commitment to recognizing the value of the workers’ skills and contributions is reflected in a social contract giving employees opportunities for further education and training.
-For managers and experts, the partnership with Yara provides career opportunities in its global operations.
+LIFECO will build its future on the strong industrial culture, know-how and experience of the staff at Marsa el Brega.
+The management’s commitment to recognizing the value of the workers’ skills and contributions is reflected in a social contract giving employees opportunities for further education and training for managers and staff alike.

 Lifeco management team